AlexPl292/tg_backup/README.md

 ### Installation

-At the moment you can install `tg_backup` using Homebrew.
+You can install `tg_backup` using Homebrew.

 ```
 brew tap AlexPl292/tg_backup
 brew install tg_backup
 ```

+Please visit GitHub Releases for builds for other platforms.

 ### Usage